ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 ![Screenshot showing how to click the Arti shell icon](https://minio.private.coffee/hedgedoc/uploads/2863196c-04dd-4ac2-9bbd-a487b174d161.png)

 In the shell, type the command `arti hss --nickname monerodp2p onion-address`.
 This will return a string that ends in `.onion`.
-In notepad, Excel, or another app, save the `.onion` address and the service it is associaated with (monerodp2p).
+In notepad, Excel, or another app, save the `.onion` address and the service it is associated with (`monerodp2p`).
 You might need to copy from the shell with `Ctrl+Insert`.

 ![Screenshot showing the command and response to get the onion address](https://minio.private.coffee/hedgedoc/uploads/cb3b4977-9a85-4085-8fb2-c846ef57d43f.png)